 After graduating from Swansea University with a degree in Modern Languages with Business Studies, Wendy worked in financial PR and in recruitment for a few years, before becoming a Primary School Teacher.
 Wendy now manages the charity’s office, helping to keep things running smoothly behind the scenes at Jamie’s Farm.

 Sarah grew up in Wiltshire and graduated with a degree in Geography.
 She initially trained in marketing whilst working in a marketing and comms role in the corporate sector.
 After gaining some experience in this area it was corporate social responsibility that she wanted to pursue further.
 She worked on placements in London, Burkina Faso and Malaysia before working in fundraising and comms for an international NGO.
-She realised it was the charity side that suited her best, specifically in creative communications and creating business and charity partnerships, which is where she’ll be found at Jamie’s Farm.
-Outside of work Sarah loves the outdoors spending weekends cycling and hiking coast paths or mountain trails.
+Firmly settled in the charity sector, Sarah joined Jamie’s Farm early 2016 and now jointly heads up the fundraising function and oversees our communications.
+Outside of work Sarah loves the outdoors spending weekends cycling and hiking.

 Ed has been with Jamie’s Farm from the early days, when alongside his day job he would volunteer his time every Monday to lend a hand on the farm to Doug our Farm Manager.
 Ed now works in the finance team, looking after our accounts but can occasionally still be found in a tractor.

 Katie graduated from Oxford University in 2006 with a degree in Geography.
 She then went on to work in Community Fundraising for various charities including Macmillan Cancer Support and Action Against Hunger.
 Wanting to pursue her thirst for creating a sustainable and just world, she undertook an MSc in Environment and Sustainable Development at UCL in 2011.
 Since then she has worked for the London Cycling Campaign, Department for International Development and Woodcraft Folk.
 Katie is very interested in Organic Gardening through Permaculture principles and working outside with young people.
-In addition, she is responsible for trust fundraising and volunteers at Jamie’s Farm.
+In addition, she is jointly responsible for fundraising and oversees our volunteers at Jamie’s Farm.